-[\{Ru$_2$(3,5-F$_2$PhCO$_2$)$_4$\}$_2$\{TCNQ(MeO)$_2$\}] gives one typical example of porous MOF systems, which we call [Ru$_2$]$_2$-TCNQ in this letter.
-[Ru$_2$]$_2$-TCNQ is a magnetically active compound with a high capability of gas adsorption [Fig.~\ref{fig:fig1} (a)].
-This compound takes a layered structure of [Ru$_2$]$_2$-TCNQ planes.
-Since the formal valences of TCNQ(MeO)$_2$ and 3,5-F$_2$PhCO$_2$ are $1-$, the Ru ions take the mixture of [Ru$_2^\mathrm{II, II}$] and [Ru$_2^\mathrm{II, III}$]$^+$ valence states~\cite{kosaka2018gas,kosaka2018layered}.
-As a result, [Ru$_2$] has localized magnetic moments of $S=1$ or $S=3/2$, and TCNQ has the magnetic moment of $S=1/2$.
-They interact antiferromagnetically with each other on a two-dimensional network as shown in Fig.~\ref{fig:fig1} (c)~\cite{Miyasaka:2011aa,Nishio:2014aa}.
-In addition to this intra-layer magnetic interactions, the magnetic moments are subject to small inter-layer magnetic couplings possibly by dipole interactions~\cite{ReversibleMagnetism,Miyasaka:2006aa,Kosaka:2015aa,kosaka2018layered}.
+[\{Ru$_2$(3,5-F$_2$PhCO$_2$)$_4$\}$_2$\{TCNQ(MeO)$_2$\}], which we refer to as [Ru$_2$]$_2$-TCNQ in this letter, is a typical example of a porous MOF system.
+[Ru$_2$]$_2$-TCNQ is a magnetically active compound with high gas adsorption capability [Fig.~\ref{fig:fig1}(a)].
+This compound has a layered structure of [Ru$_2$]$_2$-TCNQ planes.
+Because the formal valences of TCNQ(MeO)$_2$ and 3,5-F$_2$PhCO$_2$ are $1-$, the Ru ions take a mixture of [Ru$_2^\mathrm{II, II}$] and [Ru$_2^\mathrm{II, III}$]$^+$ valence states~\cite{kosaka2018gas,kosaka2018layered}.
+As a result, [Ru$_2$] has localized magnetic moments of $S=1$ or $S=3/2$, and TCNQ has a magnetic moment of $S=1/2$.
+They interact antiferromagnetically with each other in a two-dimensional network, as shown in Fig.~\ref{fig:fig1}(c)~\cite{Miyasaka:2011aa,Nishio:2014aa}.
+In addition to these intralayer magnetic interactions, the magnetic moments are subject to small interlayer magnetic couplings, which are possibly due to dipole interactions~\cite{ReversibleMagnetism,Miyasaka:2006aa,Kosaka:2015aa,kosaka2018layered}.

-While the system shows uniform ferrimagnetic ordering below $80\,\rm{K}$ in vacuo, its magnetization profile strongly depends on gaseous environment.
-If this compound is exposed to gas molecules, such as N$_2$, CO$_2$ and O$_2$, the gas molecules adsorb on particular inter-layer sites and make chemical bondings connecting the neighboring planes [Fig.~\ref{fig:fig1} (b)]~\cite{kosaka2018gas}.
-In particular, the adsorption of O$_2$ molecules results in a drastic change in magnetization process~\cite{kosaka2018gas}.
+While the system shows uniform ferrimagnetic ordering below $80\,\rm{K}$ in vacuo, its magnetization profile depends strongly on the gaseous environment.
+When the compound is exposed to gas molecules, such as N$_2$, CO$_2$, and O$_2$, the gas molecules are adsorbed on particular interlayer sites and form chemical bonds connecting the neighboring planes [Fig.~\ref{fig:fig1}(b)]~\cite{kosaka2018gas}.
+In particular, the adsorption of O$_2$ molecules results in a drastic change in the magnetization process~\cite{kosaka2018gas}.
 In contrast to many other gas molecules, an oxygen molecule has a finite magnetic moment of $S=1$.
-Therefore, the adsorbed O$_2$ molecules will introduce magnetic couplings between the connected TCNQ spins [Fig.~\ref{fig:fig1} (b)] and alter the low-temperature magnetic state of [Ru$_2$]$_2$-TCNQ from ferrimagnetic to antiferromagnetic.
-In Ref.~\citen{kosaka2018gas}, swift switching of uniform magnetization is demonstrated by alternate changes of O$_2$ pressure.
+Therefore, the adsorbed O$_2$ molecules introduce magnetic couplings between the connected TCNQ spins [Fig.~\ref{fig:fig1}(b)] and alter the low-temperature magnetic state of [Ru$_2$]$_2$-TCNQ from ferrimagnetic to antiferromagnetic.
+In Ref.~\citen{kosaka2018gas}, the swift switching of the uniform magnetization by alternating changes in the O$_2$ pressure was demonstrated.